plachert/faces_generator/README.md

 1. [ThisPersonDoesNotExistAPI by David-Lor](https://github.com/David-Lor/ThisPersonDoesNotExistAPI/tree/master)
 2. [Forked from ThisPersonDoesNotExistAPI repo by Alonso Silva](https://github.com/alonsosilvaallende/ThisPersonDoesNotExistAPI)

-However, they both seem to aim at generating a rather small sample of images for test purposes.
-Since I wanted to get thousands of fake images for training GANs, I created a CLI that is optimized for that.
-I optimized the process by using [aiohttp](https://docs.aiohttp.org/en/stable/) and backoff strategies.
+Both existing repositories appear to focus on generating a relatively small sample of images intended for test purposes.
+However, aiming to acquire thousands of fake images for GAN training, I developed a CLI optimized for this specific purpose.
+The optimization involved leveraging [aiohttp](https://docs.aiohttp.org/en/stable/) and implementing backoff strategies.
 By tweaking the parameters e.g. concurrency limit or the parameters of backoff policy I was able to download 10k unique images in less than an hour.

 ## Installing
 Run the following command in your virtual env.